Lightstreamer/Lightstreamer-example-StockList-client-osx/README.md

 $ pod install
 ```

-* CocoaPods should now resolve the dependency on the Lightstreamer OS X client library and prepare a workspace for you.
+* CocoaPods should now resolve the dependency on the Lightstreamer macOS client library and prepare a workspace for you.

 Done this, open the workspace with Xcode and it should compile with no errors.
 In case of errors during dependency resolution, you can find more information on [CocoaPods official website](https://cocoapods.org).

 ### Deploy

 With the current settings, the demo tries to connect to the demo server currently running on Lightstreamer website.<br>
 The demo can be reconfigured and recompiled to connect to the local installation of Lightstreamer Server.
-You just have to change SERVER_URL, as defined in `StockList Demo for OS X/StockListWindowController.m`; a ":port" part can also be added.
+You just have to change SERVER_URL, as defined in `StockList Demo for macOS/StockListWindowController.m`; a ":port" part can also be added.
 The example requires that the [QUOTE_ADAPTER](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed in your local Lightstreamer server instance;
 the [LiteralBasedProvider](https://github.com/Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java) is also needed, but it is already provided by Lightstreamer server.<br>